rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-012/index.md

 Servo browser windows into Unity scenes.

-[A blog post about the project][servo-unity-post] gives a good overview of the project goals, capabilities, archtecture, challenges, and future development plans.
+[A blog post about the project][servo-unity-post] gives a good overview of the project goals, capabilities, architecture, challenges, and future development plans.

 [servo-unity]: https://github.com/MozillaReality/servo-unity